YWang0727/UoB-COMSM0110-group-7/README.md

 We also found it interesting to note that, because we did not select our test players, there was a significant difference in the feedback on the experience between players with and without relevant gaming experience.
 It took some time to learn and accept the keys and attack patterns for the first time, so we needed to give enough guidance at the beginning of the game to enhance the experience (otherwise it would have been a disguised way to make it harder and turn off players).

 Based on these results, we have decided to improve the guidelines and create a more user-friendly tutorial.
 We have also adjusted the props and values to correct the difficulty of the game.
-And also to emphasise the player's goal: to get more score.
+And also to emphasise the player's goal: to get the highest score they can.

 ### 6.2 Quantitative evaluation：

-We gathered around ten players to fully conduct that test.
+We gathered ten players to fully conduct that test.
 The process was as follows: we gave a brief introduction to the game and its operation, the players started to experience the game and finally filled in two forms, System Usability Scale and NASA TLX, based on their real thoughts.

 In NASA TLX, we did not use weights for the six dimensions.
 Combining the scoring data reveals a large variation in the perception of the game's tasks between test users, which may be related to players' gaming experience and their own familiarity with the genre.
 Combining the independent mean scores for each dimension we find that players generally perceive the level of thinking required and effort required to play the game to be high, and that players are satisfied with their performance.
 <br></br>